School Counseling Programs

 According to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, the median national annual salary for school and career counselors is $53,380.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 As the BLS reports, school counselors can anticipate a 19 percent job growth rate through 2020, which is about as fast as average growth.
 Job candidates may find greater opportunities in rural and urban areas where recruitment is often more challenging.
+National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Programs and Degrees